 Shapiro's general area of expertise is macroeconomics.
 He has carried out research on investment and capital utilization, business-cycle fluctuations, consumption and saving, financial markets, fiscal policy, monetary policy, time-series econometrics, economics of aging, economic measurement, and survey methodology.
-Among his current research interests are modeling how recent changes in tax policy affect consumption, investment, employment, and output; modeling saving, retirement, and portfolio choices of older Americans; using surveys and administrative data to address questions in macroeconomics and individual decisionmaking; improving the quality of national economic statistics; and using naturally-occurring data such as account records, retail transactions, and social media to measure and understand economic activity.
+Among his current research interests are use of big data in economics; modeling saving, labor supply, retirement, health, insurance, and portfolio choices of older Americans; using surveys and administrative data to address questions in macroeconomics and individual decisionmaking; improving the quality of national economic statistics; and using naturally-occurring data such as account records, retail transactions, and social media to measure and understand economic activity.

 During 1993-1994, Shapiro served as Senior Economist at the Council of Economic Advisers with responsibilities for macroeconomic analysis and the weekly economic briefing of the President.
 He was also a Junior Staff Economist at the Council during 1979-1980.
 Prior to joining the faculty of the University of Michigan in 1989, Shapiro was an Assistant Professor of Economics at Yale and a member of the Cowles Foundation for Research in Economics.
-Shapiro was co-editor of the American Economic Review from 1997 to 1999 and editor of the American Economic Journal: Economic Policy from 2014 to 2019.
+Shapiro was coeditor of the American Economic Review from 1997 to 1999 and editor of the American Economic Journal: Economic Policy from 2014 to 2019.
 He was Chair of the Department of Economics, University of Michigan, from 2003 to 2007.

-Matthew D. Shapiro is married to Susan L. Garetz, M.D., Associate Professor of Otolaryngology/Head and Neck Surgery and Professor Emerita of Neurology, University of Michigan Health System.
+Matthew D. Shapiro is married to Susan L. Garetz, M.D., Professor Emerita of Otolaryngology-Head and Neck Surgery and Professor Emerita of Neurology, University of Michigan Medical School.
 They have two children.